In this tutorial you will learn:

 Step 24.
 Use a wet-wipe to clean-up any excess Epoxy Clay that might have been left on the jewelry finding.
 The Epoxy Clay hardens like cement, so cleaning it up now and being tidy as you go makes the process easier and the results so much nicer.

 How to Use Pearl Ex Powders to Add Color and Highlights

 Step 25: Using a Q-Tip, smear a little of the Jacquard Pearl Ex Powdered Pigments onto the Silicone Mold.
 Tap the side of the mold onto a Ziploc Bag laying on your work surface.
 This will remove any excess Jacquard Pearl Ex Powdered Pigments from the mold.
 Place the excess Jacquard Pearl Ex Powdered Pigments back into the container.

 Step 26.
 Use a wet-wipe to remove any of the Jacquard Pearl Ex Powders from the silicone mold.
-Whatever powder that you have on the mold will be transferred onto the Crystal Clay.
+Whatever powder that you have on the mold will be transferred onto the Epoxy Clay.

-How to Create an Impression into Crystal Clay with a Silicone Mold
+How to Create an Impression into Epoxy Clay with a Silicone Mold

-Step 29: Clean the bezel thoroughly with a wet-wipe, removing any of the colorized Crystal Clay.
-The Crystal Clay will harden like cement, so cleaning as you go is a good habit to get into.
+Step 29: Clean the bezel thoroughly with a wet-wipe, removing any of the colorized Epoxy Clay.
+The Epoxy Clay will harden like cement, so cleaning as you go is a good habit to get into.